aws-samples/aws-serverless-workshop-innovator-island/3-photos/3-postprocess/README.md

 4. Position yourself in the greenscreen so that green completely fills the background, and your body and face are located in the middle of the frame.
 5. Upload the photo.

+> If you do not have access to a greenscreen, you can download a sample image to use.
+Navigate back to your cloud9 instance, and locate 3-photos/green-screen-test.jpg.
+>
+> Right click on this image, and select download.
+You can now use this image in place of creating your own.

 The frontend application will notify you when the photo is uploaded.
 You will see a second notification when the composited photo is ready to view.

 You will see a Gallery icon has appeared in the toolbar.
 Click on this icon to view your composited photo.